-In the beginning there was nothing but a dark, watery abyss of chaos - the lifeless Nu or Nun.
-But just as the waters of the great Nile gave birth to life through the muddy earth; out of the Nun came the benben.
+In the beginning there was nothing but a dark, watery abyss of chaos – the primordial ocean of Nun.
+But just as the waters of this great Nile gave birth to life through the Earth, out of the Nun came the Benben.

-He created life by using the female part in him (his hand) to spawn Shu the God of air, and his sister Tefnut the Goddess of moisture and fertility.
+Atum created life by using the female part in him, his hand, to spawn the God of air and emptiness Shu, and his sister Tefnut the Goddess of moisture and mist

 “I had union with my hand, and I embraced my shadow in a love embrace; I poured seed into my own mouth and I sent forth from myself issue in the form of the Gods Shu and Tefnut.”

 Some say “Shu” and “Tefnut” were created by “sneezing” and “spitting”, where Shu is the sound of sneezing and Tef is the sound of spitting.

 *Actually the verb we use in Egypt today for spitting is tef.*